-To remove grass stains, first pretreat the stain with an enzyme-based stain remover or heavy-duty liquid detergent (like Tide or Persil) that has enough enzymes to break apart the stains before you toss it in the washer.
+If you've been working in the yard or just sitting in the grass enjoying a slice of watermelon, to remove grass stains, first pretreat the stain with an enzyme-based stain remover or heavy-duty liquid detergent (like Tide or Persil) that has enough enzymes to break apart the stains before you toss it in the washer.
 Work in the stain remover with your fingers or a soft bristle brush and give it time to work–at least 15 minutes.

 Launder as usual following the care instructions on the garment tag.
 Check the stains.
 If they remain, skip the dryer and soak the garment in a solution of warm water and all-fabric non-chlorine bleach for at least one hour or up to overnight.
 Wash again.

 Ground-in Mud Stains